Loya SR-22 Insurance

 The good news is that Loya Insurance can help you through the process.
 An SR-22 itself is not complicated once you understand what it is, how it works with a company like Loya, and what you need to do to keep your record clean long enough to get out of the high-risk category.

-The first thing to understand is that SR-22 is not a type of insurance policy.
+The first thing to understand is that SR-22 is not a special type of insurance policy.
 It’s a certificate—sometimes called a financial responsibility filing—that your insurance company sends to the state to prove you’re carrying at least the minimum amount of liability coverage required by law.

 When you buy a policy from a company like Loya and ask for an SR-22, you’re really doing two things at once:

-The state doesn’t usually care which company you use, as long as that company is licensed in your state and is willing to handle SR-22 filings.
+The state usually doesn’t care which company you use, as long as that company is licensed in your state and is willing to handle SR-22 filings.
 Once the SR-22 is on file, the state knows you’re insured.
 If that policy ever cancels or lapses, the insurer is required to notify the state, and that’s where many drivers get into trouble.

 States use SR-22 filings to monitor drivers they consider higher risk.
 You might be required to carry an SR-22 if you: